Bachelor of Arts in Social Work

 For graduated students, for whom information is discovered after the time of their degree completion regarding alleged ethical or professional violations that occurred during the time, they were enrolled in the BASW program, the professional conduct procedures are as follows

-During the meeting, the program director and field director will identify the behaviors of concern, discuss the behavioral concerns with the graduated student, and solicit the student’s response to the behavioral concerns in question.
+During the meeting, the Program Director and Field Director will identify the behaviors of concern, discuss the behavioral concerns with the graduated student, and solicit the student’s response to the behavioral concerns in question.
 The staff member will document the meeting's proceedings.
-After the meeting, the program director will provide a written summary of the meeting to the graduated student, including the identified behaviors of concern and the graduated student's response.
+After the meeting, the Program or Field Director/or designee will provide a written summary of the meeting to the graduated student, including the identified behaviors of concern and the graduated student's response.

 4. A graduated student receiving a Dean's letter of intent to revoke the student's degree may submit a written appeal to the Dean with supporting documentation, within 30 calendar days of transmission of the Dean's letter of intent.
 This appeal process is documentation-based and does not include a synchronous hearing.
 After review of the student's written appeal and supporting documentation, the Dean may or may not decide to revoke the graduated student's degree, with written notice of either outcome provided to the student.